-Currently, the Bank has only immaterial exposure of CCR arising from foreign exchange contracts.
-The Bank has adopted the standardisation (counterparty credit risk) approach ("SA-CCR") as described in Banking Capital Rules (BCR) for measuring the exposure of CCR.
-Limits for CCR are established and enforced, as an integral part of overall credit limit, through formal credit approval procedures to control and monitor the limit utilisation of different counterparties.
+The Bank has adopted the standardized (counterparty credit risk) approach ("SA-CCR") as described in BCR for measuring the exposure of CCR.
+Limits for CCR are established and enforced, as an integral part of overall credit limit, through formal credit approval procedures to control and monitor the limit utilization of different counterparties.